ChimeHQ/JSONRPC/README.md

 ### SeperatedHTTPHeaderMessageProtocol

 A concrete `MessageProtocol` that uses HTTP headers.
-It requires at least `Content-Length`, and by default expects all fields to be seperated by `\r\n`.
+It requires at least `Content-Length`, and by default expects all fields to be separated by `\r\n`.

 ### Suggestions or Feedback